isri-aist/CentroidalControlCollection/README.md

 Make sure that it is built with `--catkin-make-args tests` option.

 ### Bipedal methods
+The CoM and ZMP trajectories are planned according to the ZMP reference trajectory and the ZMP region boundaries as inputs, which are determined from a given footstep sequence (i.e., the position and timing of the foot landings).
+The CoM velocity is jumped by emulating a disturbance during motion.

 #### [PreviewControlZmp](https://isri-aist.github.io/CentroidalControlCollection/doxygen/classCCC_1_1PreviewControlZmp.html)
 - Shuuji Kajita, et al. Biped walking pattern generation by using preview control of zero-moment point.
 ICRA, 2003.